Hybrid Fracton Phases: Parent Orders for Liquid and Non-Liquid Quantum Phases: Introduction

 \section{Introduction}

 Gapped fracton phases of matter \cite{Chamon2005,Haah2011,Yoshida2013,VijayHaahFu2015,VijayHaahFu2016} are quantum phases characterized by the presence of fractionalized, point-like excitations with highly restricted mobility, and a robust ground-state degeneracy that can grow sub-extensively with system size, due to an intricate pattern of long-range entanglement.
-This phenomenology is in stark contrast to that of more familiar, topologically-ordered phases that can host mobile point-like excitations with non-trivial self- and mutual-statistics in two spatial dimensions, along with loop excitations in three dimensions.
+This phenomenology is in stark contrast to that of more familiar, topologically ordered phases that can host mobile point-like excitations with nontrivial self-statistics and mutual-statistics in two spatial dimensions, along with loop excitations in three dimensions.
 Gapped fracton orders appear in two broad categories: Type I orders, such as the X-Cube fracton order \cite{VijayHaahFu2016}, host both immobile quasiparticles (fractons) as well as fractionalized excitations with restricted mobility, while in Type II orders, such as Haah's code \cite{Haah2011}, all fractionalized excitations are immobile, and cannot be separated without incurring an energy cost.
 More exotic non-Abelian fracton orders have been recently explored, in which certain excitations with restricted mobility have a protected internal degeneracy \cite{Vijay2017generalization, SongPremHuangMartinDelgado19, PremHuangSongHermele2019,WilliamsonCheng20}, analogous to the quantum dimension of non-Abelian quasiparticles in two-dimensional topological phases.
+More possibilities of immobile excitations, such as immobile string excitations have also began to be explored \cite{li2020fracton}.